symfony/symfony-docs/reference/configuration/framework.rst

                 version_strategy: 'app.asset.my_versioning_strategy'
                 packages:
                     foo_package:
-                        # this package removes any versioning (its assets won't be versioned)
+                        # this package removes any versioning (its assets will not be versioned)
                         version: ~
                     bar_package:
                         # this package uses its own strategy (the default strategy is ignored)